WPIX: News operation

 Over the years, channel 11 has won many news awards and was the first independent station to win a New York area Emmy award for outstanding newscast, first earning the statuette in 1979 and again in 1983.
 It was a significant comeback for a news operation that was accused of falsifying news reports in the late 1960s, such as labeling stock footage as being shown "via satellite", and claiming a voice report was live from Prague when it had actually been made from a pay telephone in Manhattan.
 As a result, Forum Communications – led by future PBS and NBC News president Lawrence K. Grossman – approached the Federal Communications Commission to challenge WPIX Inc.'s license to operate channel 11.
 WPIX and the Daily News prevailed in 1979 after years of litigation.
 Concurrent with the challenge to its license, WPIX began airing nine public-service programs in mid-1969, including Puerto Rican New Yorker, Black Pride, Suburban Closeup, Focus New Jersey, Everywoman, Rendezvous, Jewish Dimension, Sesame Street, and The Green Thumb.

 On June 5, 2000, WPIX launched a weekday morning newscast, the WB11 Morning News (now the PIX 11 Morning News), which has grown to challenge the established network morning programs as well as its more direct competitor, WNYW's Good Day New York.

 On April 26, 2008, WPIX became the fourth television station in New York City to begin broadcasting its local newscasts in high definition.
-The station resumed a half-hour early evening newscast on September 14, 2009, that ran nightly at 6:30 p.m., until it was replaced by syndicated reruns on June 27, 2010.
+The station resumed a half-hour early evening newscast on September 14, 2009, that ran nightly at 6:30 pm, until it was replaced by syndicated reruns on June 27, 2010.
 Three months later, on September 11, the station launched a weekend evening 6 p.m. newscast (making WPIX one of the few U.S. television stations to carry an early evening newscast on weekends, without an existing weekday news program in that daypart).
-On September 20, 2010, WPIX expanded its weekday morning newscast to five hours, with the addition of an hour at 4 a.m.
+On September 20, 2010, WPIX expanded its weekday morning newscast to five hours, with the addition of an hour at 4 am.